Catch-22 (logic): Other appearances in the novel

 Besides referring to an unsolvable logical dilemma, Catch-22 is invoked to explain or justify the military bureaucracy.
-For example, in the first chapter, it requires Yossarian to sign his name to letters that he censors while he is confined to a hospital bed.
-One clause mentioned in chapter 10 closes a loophole in promotions, which one private had been exploiting to reattain the attractive rank of private first class after any promotion.
-Through courts-martial for going AWOL, he would be busted in rank back to private, but Catch-22 limited the number of times he could do this before being sent to the stockade.
+In the first chapter, it requires Yossarian to sign his name to letters he censors while he is confined to a hospital bed.
+One clause mentioned in chapter 10 closes a loophole in promotions, which one private had been exploiting to re-attain the attractive rank of private first class after any promotion.
+Through courts-martial for going AWOL, he would be busted back to private but Catch-22 limited the number of times he could do this before being sent to the stockade.

 At another point in the book, a prostitute explains to Yossarian that she cannot marry him because he is crazy, and she will never marry a crazy man.
 She considers any man crazy who would marry a woman who is not a virgin.
 This closed logic loop clearly illustrated Catch-22 because by her logic, all men who refuse to marry her are sane and thus she would consider marriage; but as soon as a man agrees to marry her, he becomes crazy for wanting to marry a non-virgin, and is instantly rejected.

-At one point, Captain Black attempts to press Milo into depriving Major Major of food as a consequence of not signing a loyalty oath that Major Major was never given an opportunity to sign in the first place.
+Captain Black attempts to press Milo into depriving Major Major of food as a consequence of not signing a loyalty oath that Major Major was never given an opportunity to sign in the first place.
 Captain Black asks Milo, "You're not against Catch-22, are you?"

 In chapter 40, Catch-22 forces Colonels Korn and Cathcart to promote Yossarian to Major and ground him rather than simply sending him home.
 They fear that if they do not, others will refuse to fly, just as Yossarian did.